Are you over 18?

 .
 This is how we handle these.

 - We catch all the water available off our roof; currently around 2 million litres annually and use this in the brewery (including for brewing).
-This account for approximately 30% of the water we use.
+This accounts for approximately 15% of the water we use.
 This remaining water comes from an onsite spring but catching rainwater reduces our reliance on this aquifer.

-- The hop residue is separated out of the waste water and we work with Mahurangi Wastebusters, a local charity, to use this residue for making compost which is then sold to fund waste reducing initiatives.
+- The hop residue is separated out of the waste water and we work with Less Waste, a local charity, and local farmers to use this residue for making compost (which in the case of Less Waste is then sold to fund waste reducing initiatives).

 - We measure our total water use as well as the ratio of beer produced to wastewater, and we have set goals around this which are reported to our whole team monthly.
 A year ago, we averaged 6.41 litres per litre of beer produced.
 This has dropped to 5.12 litres per litre of beer produced.
 This downward trend (20% reduction) gets us closer to our goal of 4L/ per litre of beer.
 We are firmly in the 4-8 L range which is recognised as ‘best practice’ by the American Brewers Association benchmarking tools.